Skip to Content

 Mindful Living in the Present Moment

 You’ve probably heard it called a lot of different things: mindfulness, being present, living in the moment, intentional living.
-All of these mean the same thing, and it has to do with where we focus our attention.
-So let me ask you a few questions.
+Being present means the simple act of putting our full attention on the here and now.

 What percentage of your day do you spend on “autopilot”, just doing the things you know you’re supposed to do?